-- New functions and fits classes for data that entirely node's memon one These pod.compute POD matrices snaps method(), ory. are pod. compute_POD_matrices_direct_method(), bpod.compute_BPOD_matrices(), dmd. compute_DMD_matrices_snaps_method(),dmd.compute_DMD_matrices_direct_method(), ltigalerkinproj.LTIGalerkinProjectionMatrices, and vectorspace.
-VectorSpaceMatrices.
+- New functions and classes for data that fits entirely node's memon These pod.compute_POD_matrices_snaps_method(), ory. are pod. compute_POD_matrices_direct_method(), bpod.compute_BPOD_matrices(), compute_DMD_matrices_snaps_method(),dmd.compute_DMD_matrices_direct_method(), ltigalerkinproj.LTIGalerkinProjectionMatrices, VectorSpaceMatrices.
 These replace the in_memory member functions and improve computational efficiency for small data. - Added balanced truncation util.balanced_truncation().

-- The old classes POD, BPOD, DMD, are now only for large data and have their names appended with "Handles". - Old classes LTIGalerkinProjection, and VectorSpace have been split into two, and names appended with "Matrices" and "Handles". - All in_memory member functions have been removed, replaced by the functions and classes above. - Removed the index_from optional argument in compute_modes functions.
-Mode numbers are now always indexed from zero and are renamed mode indices. - The VectorSpace member function compute_modes has been removed and its functionality moved to lin_combine. - LTIGalerkinProjection member function compute_model uses the result of an operator on a vector, rather than the operator itself.
-See ltigalerkinproj.LTIGalerkinProjectionHandles. compute_model().
+- The old classes POD, BPOD, DMD, are now only for large data and have their names appended with "Handles". - Old classes LTIGalerkinProjection, and VectorSpace have been split into two, and names appended with "Matrices" and "Handles". - All in memory member functions have been removed, replaced by the functions and classes above. - Removed the index_from optional argument in compute_modes functions.
+Mode numbers are now always indexed from zero and are renamed mode indices.

+- The VectorSpace member function compute_modes has been removed and its functionality moved to lin combine. - LTIGalerkinProjection member function compute_model uses the result of an operator on a vector, rather than the operator itself.
+See ltigalerkinproj.LTIGalerkinProjectionHandles.compute_model().
 The operator classes have been removed.

-• OKID now uses least squares instead of a pseudo-inverse for improved numerical stability.

-• Added util.InnerProductBlock for testing.
+- OKID now uses least squares instead of a pseudo-inverse for improved numerical stability. - Added util.InnerProductBlock for testing.